bawn92/bawn92.github.io/_posts/blog/2015-10-26-Recommender-systems.markdown

 ##### Filtered Threshold weightings

-Filtering threshold weights involves excluding movies from a user’s profile which are below a certain level.
+Filtering threshold weights involve excluding movies from a user’s profile which are below a certain level.
 Two filtering methods were implemented.
 The first was a fixed threshold weight.
 Using values of 4, 3.5 and 3 to filter the movies from a user’s profile.
 The second method was to use personalized weights.
-The personalized weights werebased on the mean (μ) and standard deviation (σ) of the user’s profile.
-The formula used to generate the thresholdwas μ +ωσ.
-Where ω is a weight usedto vary the importance of the standard deviation.0.1, 0.3, 0.4 were the three different values used for ω.
+The personalized weights were based on the mean (μ) and standard deviation (σ) of the user’s profile.
+The formula used to generate the threshold was μ +ωσ.
+Where ω is a weight used to vary the importance of the standard deviation.0.1, 0.3, 0.4 were the three different values used for ω.

-I hypothesizethat the predicted accuracy will decrease.
-I believe the accuracy willdecrease slightly because user’s profiles will contain only their favorite moviesas their lower rated movies will have been removed.
-Thisseemslogical because if youwere to ask a user for two sets of movies to make recommendations from,the first set containing a user’shighly like movies along withones they rated poorly or just movies they rated highly,you would prefer the set with both liked and disliked movies.
-Movies in a user’s profile with low ratings are very usefulforknowing what sets of movies not to recommend to a user.
+I hypothesize that the predicted accuracy will decrease.
+I believe the accuracy will decrease slightly because user’s profiles will contain only their favorite movies as their lower rated movies will have been removed.
+This seems logical because if you were to ask a user for two sets of movies to make recommendations from, the first set containing a user’s highly like movies along with ones they rated poorly or just movies they rated highly, you would prefer the set with both liked and disliked movies.
+Movies in a user’s profile with low ratings are very useful for knowing what sets of movies not to recommend to a user.

 <div class="honeycombpic-table">
 <img src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/Table3.png?raw=true"/>
 </div>

-Figure 7 and 8show the obtained results.
-It is clear from these figures thatthese methodsdid not improve on the baseline and also that the personalized filter performed worse than thefixedthreshold.From analyzing the data I have realized this was for two reasons.
+Figure 7 and 8 show the obtained results.
+It is clear from these figures that these methods did not improve on the baseline and also that the personalized filter performed worse than the fixed threshold.
+From analyzing the data I have realized this was for two reasons.

-The first is that the user profiles have avastly reduced number of movies ratingsto makerecommendationson.Comparing figure 7 and 8 with table 3 and 4 it is clear to see how the percentage of ratings removed affects the ability to accurately recommended movies.
+The first is that the user profiles have a vastly reduced number of movies ratings to make recommendations on.
+Comparing figure 7 and 8 with table 3 and 4 it is clear to see how the percentage of ratings removed affects the ability to accurately recommended movies.
 There is a clear correlation between the size of user profiles and the precision and recall score.

 In table 4, the average threshold weight was calculated in order to gain insight into what threshold levels the algorithm was using.
-Also the number of users removed was calculated which equates to the number of users who had no ratings below the μ +ωσ value.
+Also, the number of users removed was calculated which equates to the number of users who had no ratings below the μ +ωσ value.

-Secondly, movies which a user dislikes and rates poorly are as useful for making predictions as highly rated moviesas they help us in understanding which sets of neighbors a user will not like.
-This verifies the hypothesismade in the second paragraph that this implementation will decrease the precision and recall compared with the baseline.
+Secondly, movies which a user dislikes and rates poorly are as useful for making predictions as highly rated movies as they help us in understanding which sets of neighbors a user will not like.
+This verifies the hypothesis made in the second paragraph that this implementation will decrease the precision and recall compared with the baseline.

-The reasoning for the personalizedthresholdperformingworse than fixed threshold is clear once the average threshold applied in table 4 is analyzed.
-The average threshold applied is higher than the fixed thresholdin table 3 forall three cases.
-Resulting in a smaller user profile in turn reducing the accuracy of the predictions.
+The reasoning for the personalized threshold performing worse than a fixed threshold is clear once the average threshold applied in table 4 is analyzed.
+The average threshold applied is higher than the fixed threshold in table 3 for all in three cases.
+Resulting in a smaller user profile, in turn, reducing the accuracy of the predictions.

-The results from the filtered thresholds tests informus that both user’s lower ratingsand higher ratings are needed in the prediction of recommendations for a useras the removal of either reduces the precision and recall.
-They also show us that there is a correlation between profile sizes and the ability to make recommendations as smallerprofilesizesproduce lower precision and recall.
+The results from the filtered thresholds tests inform us that both users lower ratings and higher ratings are needed in the prediction of recommendations for a user as the removal of either reduces the precision and recall.
+They also show us that there is a correlation between profile sizes and the ability to make recommendations as smaller profile sizes produce lower precision and recall.

 <div class="honeycombpic">
 <img src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/Figure7.png?raw=true"/>